My Story – How Eye Exercises Improved My Eyesight

 Discovering Eye Exercises

 Even though the eyes officially stop maturing at the age of 20 – my vision was still getting worse every year.
-I now strongly believe this was because I wore overpowering glasses, all the time, even at the computer for 8 hours per day.
+I now strongly believe this was because I wore overpowering glasses, all the time, even at the computer or when reading books.

-At 25 years old, I needed corrective lenses of -3.25/-3.00 diopters (technically considered “moderate myopia”) which translates to about 20/150 vision.
-So I had the same visual acuity at 20 feet, as healthy people have at 150 feet.
+At 25 years old, I needed corrective lenses of -5.50/-5.00 diopters (technically considered “moderate myopia” but getting close to “high”) which translates to about 20/400 vision.
+So I had the same visual acuity at 20 feet, as healthy people have at 400 feet.

 I also had moderate astigmatism: a common condition where your cornea becomes shaped like an oval because of the underlying visual deterioration.

 I began researching ways to improve my vision naturally – through eye supplements, foods, and most importantly better vision habits.
-I soon discovered how eye exercises can improve vision naturally, and was encouraged by ample anecdotal evidence from other people in the same boat (or worse).
+Fortunately I came across this website and discovered how eye exercises can improve vision naturally, and was encouraged by ample anecdotal evidence from other people in the same boat (or worse).

 I decided to give it a shot.
 What did I have to lose?